 When you have a strong donor retention, your team can start focusing on strengthening other parts of your organization’s strategy instead of worrying about having enough prospects in line to meet your latest campaign’s goals.

-Your donors have stuck with you through the highs and lows of 2020.
+Your donors have stuck with you through the highs and lows.
 They’ve given their time and money to your worthy cause.
 Now what?

 Keep the excitement going!
 Maintaining momentum into the year doesn’t necessarily have to mean launching a fundraising campaign January 1st.
 It can also mean engaging your donors in non-financial asks.
 Here are some examples to get you thinking: